hornster02/hornster02/README.md

 <br/>
 ***EXE Radar Pro v3 (Beta)*** - when running an executable file (exe/msi/bat/...) a window will appear asking whether to run or exit it (user-defined Command-Line/whitelist/blacklist runs automatically in background of the system).
 Verification via checksum

 🚫***Easy File Locker*** - disable reading/writing/deleting/hiding files/folders.
-Locking only works when Windows+SYS driver program is running (can be turned on/off via hotkeys/shortcuts without starting app - NirCmd).
-If a program bypasses protection, it's NTFS links*0 (some paths unlocked)
+Locking only works when Windows+SYS driver running (can be turned on/off via hotkeys/shortcuts without starting app - NirCmd).
+If some app bypasses protection, it's NTFS links*0 (some paths unlocked)

 🚫Create a file instead of a folder, deleting even system EXE/... files - these classic methods never fail